 A major area of concern in the older Collie is teeth.
 Unfortunately, dental hygiene is often overlooked or not considered important.
 It’s extremely important!
 Tartar build-up on neglected teeth can lead to all sorts of problems, such as loss of teeth, and inflamed and infected gums (gingivitis or periodontitis).
 Gum disease can play a major role in the over health and wellbeing of the dog.
 Bacteria from infected teeth and gums can affect major organs such as the kidneys, liver and heart.
 Some Collies seem prone to excessive tartar collection as they age and you may find yourself having to keep up with the teeth more often than in previous years.
 I have used C.E.T.
 Enzymatic Dentifrice with good results.
 The kit comes with tooth paste and a finger brush that is very gentle on the dog's gums, but it can be a pain to use.
 There are lots of other products as well.
 Also, I own several dental tools and have scaled the teeth myself, but it takes great patience and care so as not to damage the enamel on the teeth and/or the gums.
 If the teeth become too loaded with tartar, about the only solution is to have the teeth professionally cleaned.
 This does pose certain risks since anesthesia is used to put the dog out while cleaning.
 Most owners worry about anesthesia, but today there are many safe products on the market such as “Propofol”.
 Not only does anesthesia assure proper cleaning but on the oft chance that a dog might need to have teeth pulled, he/she will already be under.
 With older dogs, most Vets want blood work done and the dog on antibiotics prior to the teeth cleaning (my Vet does!).
 Anesthesia-free teeth cleaning is another option.
 However, this is not for all dogs.
 Some dogs do not tolerate the lying down and scaling of the teeth while fully awake.
 Also, this method is not a viable alternative if teeth need to be pulled.
 The best plan is to keep up with the cleaning of the teeth before they become a serious problem, but I know from firsthand experience, that is easier said than done!

 There are lots of drug-free nutritional supplements on the market that help with joint support.
 These popular supplements are generally a combination of products: Chondroitin Sulfate & Glucosamine HCl.
 Usually these two supplements are combined with Vitamin C or MSM (Methylsulfonylmethane).
 Many dog owners, as well as Veterinarians have had good luck with these joint care products.
 In fact, some of the better known dog food companies are now adding these supplements to their foods.
 There are so many joint supplements on the market today that it would be impossible to list them all.
 They come in pill form, chewy tablets, chewy sticks and liquid.
 Many are beefed up with other additional antioxidants (such as reserveratrol).
 One of my personal favorites is Cosequin DS, specially formulated for large dogs.Another non-drug option is “Adequan Canine”.
 This is an injectable substance known as a "polysulfated glycosaminoglycan” and it is similar to the oral supplement Glucosamine.
 It is administered as a series of intramuscular shots and it can be pricey.
-A friend is currently using this on one of her senior Collies with good results.
+I used it on an older Collie with good results.
 It’s hyped not only as a pain reliever, but also as a therapy because supposedly it rebuilds cartilage in damaged joints.
 It has mild side effects compared to NSAIDs, but liver and kidney changes should be monitored, along with platelet numbers that could result in clotting issues.

 Some owners have had success with alternative treatments such as acupuncture.
 Another relatively new treatment (new to Veterinarian medicine) is laser therapy.
 A growing number of owners of elderly pets are using it to help relieve the chronic pain of aging and arthritis.
 Laser treatments can be especially helpful in dogs suffering from arthritis as supposedly it reduces inflammation and improves the blood flow to the affected area.
 It can also be used following surgery to help speed up the healing process.
 It can be costly and involve multiple treatments for it to be effective.
 However, if used properly it’s not known to cause any problems and doesn’t have the potential side effects that using certain NSAIDs can have.
 It might prove difficult finding a Vet that has the equipment and is trained to use it, but you might be able to find an animal practitioner that is trained in its usage.
 The previously mentioned facility in San Diego (The Total Dog) offers laser services.